EDIorg/taxonomyCleanr/documentation/instructions.md

 e.g. `land.cover.use (%)` should be `percent_land_cover_use`

+### Step 4: Format taxonomy data

+Your taxonomy data must be contained within a single column and may contain a mix of:
+* Species binomials
+* Rank specific names
+* Common names

-### Step 4: Resolve to a taxonomic authority
+### Step 5: Resolve to a taxonomic authority

 Currently `taxonomyCleanr` resolves against the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/).
-Additional authority options will be available soon.
+Additional authority options will be made available soon.

 Correct spelling errors, get taxonomic serial numbers (TSN), and obtain taxa ranks for your data.
-There are 3 methods for for doing this (Figure 2):
+There are 3 methods for accomplishing this (Figure 2):

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/resolve_taxa.png)
 Figure 2: The 3 methods by which you may resolve your taxonomy data to an authority.

-1. **Manual** Use this option if you are not in a position to pass judgement on the taxonomic data.
-This is a good option if you are a data manager helping a data provider clean their taxonomy data.
-However, this may be good option for you if you can pass judgement on the taxonomic data (see notes on the interactive method below).
-The output of manual mode is the taxon_choices.txt file which is a tab delimited table containing the unique taxa of the raw data with corresponding options to select from.
-After someone has passed through this table selected the correct matches, this file is converted to taxon_map.txt with the `choices2map` function. taxon_map.txt contains the relationships between your raw taxa data and your resolved taxa data.
+1. **Manual** Use this option if you are not able to pass judgement on the taxa.
+This is a good option if you are a data manager helping a data provider clean their taxa.
+However, this is also a good option if you can pass judgement on the taxonomic data (see notes on short comings of the interactive method below).
+The output of the manual method is the taxon_choices.txt file, a tab delimited table containing the raw taxa list with corresponding authority resolved options to select from.
+After the manual selection process has completed, taxon_choices.txt is converted to taxon_map.txt using `choices2map`. taxon_map.txt contains the relationships between your raw taxa and your authority resolved taxa.
-2. **Interactive** Use this option if you are in a position to pass judgement on the correct identification of the taxa contained in the dataset you are cleaning.
-When `resolve_taxa` encounters ambiguity with a taxon you will be prompted to select the correct taxon from a list.
-Your selections made during this interactive session with the RStudio Console window will be recorded to the taxon_map.txt file containing the relationships between your raw taxa data and your resolved taxa data.
-This option has a few issues you should be aware of:
+2. **Interactive** Use this option if you are able to pass judgement on the correct identification of the taxa contained in the dataset you are cleaning.
+When `resolve_taxa` encounters multiple authority options for a taxon you will be prompted to select which option to use.
+Selections made during this interactive session will be recorded to the taxon_map.txt file containing the relationships between your raw taxa and your authority resolved taxa.
+This option has a few issues to be aware of:
-    + You can not stop and save your work part way through the name resolution process and resume at a later time.
+    + You cannot stop and save your work part way through the name resolution process and resume later.
 You will have to start over from the beginning, which may be cumbersome for large taxa lists.
     + If you want to revisit the options for a single taxon, you will have to revisit and pass judgement on all the other taxon that don't have issues.
-    + There is no way to reverse a decision made during the interactive mode.
+    + There is no way to reverse a decision made during the interactive session.
 Once you select a taxon and press enter, there is no way to change your input.
-3. **Automatic** Use this option if you are not in a position to pass judgement on the taxonomic data, and don't have a data provider to select any options that may arise if there are multiple options for a taxon.
-This option resolves the fewest number of input taxa to an authority but is sometimes the best option.
+3. **Automatic** Use this option if you are able to pass judgement on the taxa, and don't have a data provider to work with in selecting from multiple options when they arise.
+This option resolves the fewest number of taxa to an authority but is sometimes the only option.

-The `resolve_taxa` function requires a few arguments:
+`resolve_taxa` requires a few arguments:
-1. **path** A path of the directory containing the data table containing taxonomic information.
+* **path** A path of the directory containing the taxonomy data table.
-2. **data.file** Name of the input data table containing the taxonomic data.
+* **data.file** Name of the data table containing the taxonomy data.
-3. **taxon.col** Name of the column containing the taxonomic names including species binomials, rank specific names, and or common names.
+* **taxon.col** Name of the column in data.file containing the taxa.
-4. **method** Method for resolving your taxonomic data against an authority.
+* **method** Method for resolving your taxa to an authority.
 There are 3 options (see above for descriptions):
     + manual
     + interactive
     + automatic